apache/spark/docs/sql-ref-functions-udf-scalar.md

 ### Description

-This documentation contains examples that demonstrate how to define and register UDFs that act on a single row and invoke them in SPARK SQL.
+User-Defined Functions (UDFs) are user-programmable routines that act on one row.
+This documentation contains examples that demonstrate how to define and register UDFs that act on a single row and invoke them in Spark SQL.

 ### Examples

 {% highlight sql %}

-// Define, register a zero argument non-deterministic UDF
+// Define and register a zero argument non-deterministic UDF
+// UDF is deterministic by default, i.e. produces the same result for the same input.
 // Scala
-import functions.udf
+import org.apache.spark.sql.functions.udf

 val foo = udf(() => Math.random())
 spark.udf.register("random", foo.asNondeterministic())